 Crab imperial filet mignon is a sponsored post on behalf of Certified Angus Beef ® brand.
 All opinions and statements are 100% my own.

-Crab Imperial Filet Mignon is an easy dish perfect for special occassions.
-Tender beef topped with buttery crab and clarified butter.
+Crab Imperial Filet Mignon is an easy dish perfect for special occasions!
+Tender beef topped with buttery crab and clarified butter!
+A luscious crab recipe!

 My choice for beef is always Certified Angus Beef ® brand.
 I don’t have to mess around with checking out the texture and marbling, just seeing the label means it has already been scrutinized and presumed worthy by the brand itself.
 I can just pick it up and move along.